Measurement of lepton-jet correlation in deep-inelastic scattering with the H1 detector using machine learning for unfolding

 \sectionPRL{Theory predictions} The unfolded data are compared to fixed order calculations within perturbative QCD (pQCD) and calculations within the TMD factorization framework.
 The pQCD calculation at next-to-next-to-leading order (NNLO) accuracy in QCD (up to $\mathcal{O}(\alpha_s^2$)) was obtained with the \textsc{Poldis} code~\cite{Borsa:2020ulb,Borsa:2020yxh}, which is based on the Projection to Born Method~\cite{Cacciari:2015jma}.
 These calculations are multiplied by hadronization corrections that are obtained with \textsc{Pythia}~8.3~\cite{Sjostrand:2006za,Sjostrand:2014zea} using its default set of parameters.
 These corrections are smaller than 10$\%$ for most kinematic intervals and are consistent with corrections derived by an alternative generator, \textsc{Herwig}~7.2~\cite{Bellm:2015jjp,Bahr:2008pv}, using its default parameters.
 The uncertainty of the calculations is given by the variation the factorization and renormalization scale $Q^2$ by a factor of two~\cite{Borsa:2020ulb,Borsa:2020yxh} as well as NLOPDF4LHC15 variations~\cite{Butterworth:2015oua}.

-The TMD calculation uses the framework developed in Refs.~\cite{Liu:2018trl,Liu:2020dct}.
-The inputs are TMD PDFs and soft functions derived in Ref.~\cite{Su:2014wpa}, which were extracted from an analysis of SIDIS and Drell-Yan data.
+The TMD calculation uses the framework developed in Refs.~\cite{Liu:2018trl,Liu:2020dct} using the same jet radius and algorithm used in this work\footnote{This differs from the original paper~\cite{Liu:2018trl} using the anti-$k_{T}$ algorithm.
+The difference is power suppressed at the accuracy of the calculation.}.
+The inputs are TMD PDFs and soft functions derived in Ref.~\cite{Su:2014wpa}, which were extracted from an analysis of semi-inclusive DIS and Drell-Yan data.
 The calculation is performed at the next-to-leading logarithmic accuracy.
 This calculation is performed within TMD factorization and no matching to the high $q_\mathrm{T}$ region is included, where the TMD approach is expected to be inaccurate.
 In contrast to pQCD calculations, the TMD calculations do not require non-perturbative corrections, because such effects are already included.
 Calculations with the TMD framework are available for the TMD sensitive cross sections, which are $q_\mathrm{T}^\text{jet}/Q$ and $\Delta\phi^\text{jet}$.
-Uncertainties are not yet available for the TMD predictions\footnote{The scale variation procedure that is standard in the collinear framework does not translate easily to the TMD framework.}.
+Uncertainties are not yet available for the TMD predictions\footnote{The scale variation procedure that is standard in the collinear framework does not translate easily to the TMD framework \cite{Zhongbo2021}.}.
 Additional TMD-based calculations are provided by the MC generator \textsc{Cascade}~\cite{Baranov:2021uol}, using matrix elements from \textsc{KaTie}~\cite{vanHameren:2016kkz} and parton branching TMD PDFs~\cite{Hautmann:2017xtx,Hautmann:2017fcj,Martinez:2018jxt}.
 A first setup integrates to HERAPDF2.0~\cite{Abramowicz:2015mha} and a second setup uses angular ordering and $p_{\mathrm{T}}$ as the renormalization scale~\cite{Martinez:2019mwt,Martinez:2020fzs}.